 We encourage users to register in DUO all new publications resulted from their beamtime at MAX IV.

-You are always welcome to contact the if you have further questions that might have not been addressed here.
+You are always welcome to contact the if you have further questions, or suggestions, that might have not been addressed here.